collaborative-robotics/collaborative-robotics.github.io/ismr-2021-workshop-revised.md

 The agenda for this session is as follows:

-  1. Introduction to AMBF 2.0.
+  1. Introduction to AMBF 2.0 (last presentation in Session 3)
-  2. Creating robots and environments using the [Blender-AMBF Addon](https://github.com/WPI-AIM/ambf_addon) (Hands-on).
+  2. Creating robots and environments using the [Blender-AMBF Addon](https://github.com/WPI-AIM/ambf_addon)
-  3. Controlling robots and acquiring scene data from the [surgical robotics challenge environment](https://github.com/collaborative-robotics/surgical_robotics_challenge) (Hands-on).
+  3. Application: Interfacing AMBF with RBDL for creating dynamic controllers
-  4. Application: Interfacing AMBF with RBDL for creating dynamic controllers.
+  4. Controlling robots and acquiring scene data from the [surgical robotics challenge environment](https://github.com/collaborative-robotics/surgical_robotics_challenge)
-  5. QnA.
+  5. QnA/Wrapup.

 ## Organizers